The Geometry of Reasoning: Flowing Logics in Representation Space: Introduction

 From Aristotle’s syllogistics to Frege’s predicate calculus and modern math foundations \cite{bochenski1961history,copi2016introduction,enderton2001mathematical}, formal logic isolates validity as form independent of content.
 Wittgenstein’s \emph{Tractatus} sharpened this view—“the world is the totality of facts, not of things” \cite{wittgenstein1922tractatus}—underscoring logical form as the substrate of language and reality.
 In this spirit, we treat logic as a carrier-invariant skeleton of reasoning and test whether LLMs, trained on massive corpora, have internalized such structural invariants on the embedding manifold, effectively rediscovering in data the universal logic that took humans two millennia to formalize.
 We deliberately construct a dataset that isolates formal logic from its semantic carriers (e.g., topics and languages) to validate our geometric perspective.

-Our experiments, conducted with Qwen3 \cite{qwen3} hidden states on our newly constructed dataset, reveal that LLMs exhibit structured logical behavior.
+Our experiments, conducted with Qwen3 \cite{qwen3} hidden states across model families on our newly constructed dataset, reveal that LLMs exhibit structured logical behavior.
 In the original (0-order) representation space, semantic properties dominate, with sentences on the same topic clustering together.
 However, when we analyze differences (1- and 2-order representations), logical structure emerges as the dominant factor.
 Specifically, we find that velocity similarity and Menger curvature similarity remain highly consistent between flows sharing the same logical skeleton, even across unrelated topics and languages.
 In contrast, flows with different logical structures exhibit lower similarity, even when they share the same semantic carrier.
-These findings provide quantifiable evidence for our hypothesis that logic governs the velocity of reasoning flows.
+Our further random shuffle experiment shows that permuting the order of logical statements collapses velocity and curvature yet preserving positional similarity, indicating that logical structure is encoded in higher-order geometry rather than in raw representation space.
+These findings provide quantifiable evidence supporting our hypothesis that logic governs the velocity of reasoning flows, challenging the “stochastic parrot” view \cite{bender2021dangers} that LLMs lack genuine understanding.
+Our results suggest a general, possibly universal, constraint on language representations, aligning with the Platonic Representation Hypothesis \cite{huh2024position,jha2025harnessing}, which posits that neural networks can learn shared underlying world representations largely independent of architecture and training data.

 While interpretability research on LLMs has made substantial empirical progress~\cite{anthropic_transformer_circuits,rai2024practical,nanda2023progress,singh2024rethinking,madsen2024interpretability,ferrando2024primer}, rigorous theoretical understanding remains comparatively limited, with only a few recent efforts in this direction~\cite{jiang2023uncovering,park2024the,modell2025origins,park2025the}.
 Our work contributes to this emerging line by introducing a mathematically grounded framework with formal definitions and analytic tools for quantifying and analyzing how LLMs behave and reason.
 We hope our theory and empirical evidence open a new perspective for interpretability community and spark practical applications.
 Our contributions are: \begin{itemize}[leftmargin=*] \item We introduce a geometric perspective that models LLM reasoning as flows, providing formal definitions and analytic tools to study reasoning dynamics. \item We design a formal logic dataset that disentangles logical structure from semantic surface, enabling direct tests of whether LLMs internalize logic beyond semantics. \item We empirically validate our framework through experiments and analysis, demonstrating its utility and offering practical insights. \end{itemize}